All-dressed: History

-While consensus is that the flavour first originated in Canada, it is unknown who or which company first introduced the all-dressed potato chip.
+A Canadian classic, the all-dressed potato chip.
 Yum Yum, a Quebec-based company, is known to have created a variety of the flavour in 1978.
 The term "all-dressed" and its French equivalent toute garnie originally applied to pizza, meaning roughly "everything-on-it", deluxe, or "the works".

 The term "all-dressed" extended beyond just pizza and found its way into the world of potato chips, where it refers to a combination of several different flavors: ketchup, BBQ, sour cream and onion, and salt and vinegar.
 Many early references to the flavour all-dressed are linked to pizza flavour potato chips.

 An all-dressed chip called The Whole Shabang is produced by American prison supplier Keefe Group.
 It became available to the general public in 2016.
 Frito-Lay began selling all-dressed Ruffles potato chips in the United States that same year.
 Co-op Food in the United Kingdom began selling a limited edition all dressed variety crisp as part of their Irresistible range in 2024.

-Frito-Lay brought their All Dressed-flavoured Lay's potato chips to the United States for the first time in 2025.
+Frito-Lay brought their All Dressed-flavoured Lay's potato chips to the United States for the first time in January 2025.
+The flavor was formally introduced during a Super Bowl 59 in-game commercial.
+The launch came with a sweepstakes that allowed entrants to enter for a chance to win an "All-dressed, All-Inclusive Vacation".